Eggnog Cookies with Eggnog Frosting

 Step 1: Cream the Butter and Sugar

-Beat the softened butter and sugar together until light and fluffy — about 2–3 minutes with a hand mixer or stand mixer.
-The mixture should look pale and feel airy, not dense or greasy.
-If your butter was too cold, you’ll see lumps.
-If it was too warm, it’ll look almost liquid.
+Mix the softened butter and the sugar together until they become light and fluffy.
+Depending on your tools, this will take 2 to 3 minutes .
+A hand mixer will take 2 to 3 minutes, while a stand mixer will take less time.
+The mixture should look and feel fluffy and airy, not dense and oily.
+If the butter was too cold, you’ll see large chunks of butter.
+If the butter was too warm, the mixture will appear to have melted.
 Aim for the middle.

 Step 2: Add Eggnog and Egg